carboled/coneToCell/README.md

 coneToCell function for openFoam/foam-extend usage

-After file download place yourself in the coneToCell folder (not the coneToCell/coneToCell folder):
+After file download place yourself in the coneToCell folder (not the coneToCell/coneToCell folder) and compile the new library:

     cd coneToCell
     wclean && wmake libso